 Start by checking out the number one place where your pet will go.
 Also check the most dangerous place (usually on a main road) and call his name, but be wary of calling your dog and forcing him to cross major traffic on his own.
 Once several hours pass with no luck, you need to make extra efforts to locate him.

-Ask Friends and Family to Help Find Your Lost Pomeranian
+Ask Friends and Family to Help Find Your Lost Pomeranian Dog

-Enlist the help of neighbours, family and friends and anybody else you know if they have seen your dog before and carry recent photos of him at all times.
+Enlist the help of neighbors, family and friends and anybody else you know if they have seen your dog before and carry recent photos of him at all times.
 Ring local vets to determine if they have treated a small, injured dog recently.

 Contact local shelters on a daily basis because people come and go and some are more likely to help than others.
 Ring the local police station direct and ask if officers on patrol can remain on the lookout for your Pomeranian.

-If your lost Pomeranian hasn’t been found by the end of your first day, make big posters and plaster them everywhere possible.
+If your missing Pomeranian hasn’t been found by the end of your first day, make big posters and plaster them everywhere possible.
 All members of the search group should also put them on their vehicles.
 Ask pet shops because they generally have a noticeboard.
 Add them to every notice board you can find.

 There are major pet supply shops that sell rolls of blank posters and noticeboards to put all your information.
 Ensure you write a vivid description and have photos because a photo truly is worth a thousand words.
 The majority of people don’t know enough about every breed so you also can say your Pom resembles a “puffy haired chihuahua.”